sedol1339/files/abstracts.md

 Tschantz, A., Millidge, B., Seth, A. K., & Buckley, C. L. (2020).
 Control as Hybrid Inference. arXiv, 2007.05838.
 Retrieved from https://arxiv.org/abs/2007.05838v1

+#attention Vuckovic, J., Baratin, A., & Combes, R. T. d.
+(2020).
+A Mathematical Theory of Attention. arXiv, 2007.02876.
+Retrieved from https://arxiv.org/abs/2007.02876v2

+    - We show that attention can be interpreted as system of interacting particles, and we model the evolution of this system as a nonlinear transformation of probability measures
+    - We show that attention contains the solution to a maximum entropy problem and a minimum entropy projection, and is therefore characterized by these problems
+    - We show that attention is a Lipschitz-continuous operation under suitable assumptions, and give quantitative estimates of the Lipschitz coefficient
+    - We apply these theories to study sub-sampled input data; infinitely-deep, weight-sharing self-attention networks

 Wang, L., Shen, B., Zhao, N., & Zhang, Z. (2020).
 Is the Skip Connection Provable to Reform the Neural Network Loss Landscape? arXiv, 2006.05939.
 Retrieved from https://arxiv.org/abs/2006.05939v1

 #uncertainty #ensembling Wilson, A. G., & Izmailov, P. (2020).
 Bayesian Deep Learning and a Probabilistic Perspective of Generalization. arXiv, 2002.08791.
 Retrieved from https://arxiv.org/abs/2002.08791v4